Socially Distanced Drop-in Flu Jab Clinic for patients aged 65 years and over

-In line with recent Government guidance, we are now asking all patients to wear a face covering when you visit the surgery.
+All patients need to wear a face covering when you visit the surgery.
 This can be a mask, a scarf or snood, whatever works for you.
-Thank you for your continued support in adhering to the measures we have put in place to keep you and the team safe.

 The general clinical case definition for COVID-19 has been updated to include loss of or change in smell or taste.
 It is now: New continuous cough OR fever OR loss of/ change in smell or taste